 Under a fifth of SMEs plan for growth in 2023

-Government measures to tackle the impact of inflation, impending recession and rising energy costs, have fallen short according to the latest edition of the ACCA UK and The Corporate Finance Network (The CFN) SME Tracker which polls accountancy professionals on the financial outlook of their SME clients.
+Government measures to reduce the impact of inflation, impending recession and rising energy costs to support the UK economy have fallen short according to the latest edition of the ACCA UK and The Corporate Finance Network (The CFN) SME Tracker which polls accountancy professionals on the financial outlook of their SME clients.

-Worryingly, the ongoing stress of significant economic strain is taking its toll on the mental health of businesses with almost two thirds (63%) reporting higher levels of stress and anxiety.
-This has almost doubled over a six month period (33% in June 2022).
-A number of respondents cited concerns about energy costs as a significant challenge for firms, with the vast majority (78%) suggesting small and medium firms should be the focus of future government support.
+Worryingly, the ongoing stress of significant economic strain is taking its toll on the mental health of SME owners with an alarming 63% reporting higher levels of stress and anxiety.
+This has almost doubled over a six month period (33% in June) and will only be further exacerbated by the recent announcement that energy support measures for business will be scaled back in April.

-ACCA UK and The CFN warn that as economic uncertainty continues, more detailed and targeted support from governments in Edinburgh and London is needed to help boost confidence and return the economy to growth.
+ACCA UK and The CFN warn that as economic uncertainty continues, more detailed and targeted support from the government is needed to help firms' growth worries and their mental health.